shawna-p/mysterious-messenger/docs/chatrooms.rst

     True if this message should "bounce" in as its animation.
 This is True if the message uses the "glowing" style of bubble, and also True if a special speech bubble is used (such as "cloud_m").
 It is generally False for images and the default speech bubble.

 `specBubble`
     The special bubble.
-Typically this is equal to somethingn like "sigh_s" or "spike_l".
+Typically this is equal to something like "sigh_s" or "spike_l".
 However, you can pass in particular strings and use this function to take care of what background image it should evaluate to.

 Custom Bubble Background Function